otelo2/Obsidian-AI/README.md

 - [x] Recruiting Email
 ### Missing:
 Either because I don't have the "original" prompt or because I don't know how they work/if there are already above.
+It probably won't work the same as Notions AI feature but I can mess around and find prompts that work
 - [ ] Improve writing
 - [ ] Fix spelling and grammar
 - [ ] Summarize